jonahs-ops/client-platform-dashboard/README.md

 ## Setup — two things need to be done before this actually runs

-### 1. HubSpot private app token
+### 1. HubSpot Service Key

-Settings → Integrations → Private Apps → create one with at minimum:
+HubSpot introduced Service Keys in 2026 specifically for data-only, system-to-system integrations like this one — use one instead of a legacy Private App (HubSpot's own account setup flow will likely steer you there already).
+Create one with at minimum:
 - `crm.objects.companies.read`
 - `crm.schemas.companies.read`

+Service Keys authenticate the same way as Private App tokens (`Authorization: Bearer <token>`), so no script changes are needed either way — this is purely about which credential type you generate in HubSpot.

 Add the token as a GitHub repo secret named `HUBSPOT_TOKEN` (Settings → Secrets and variables → Actions).